 Banner advertisements on Heroes Community pay for the server costs, so keep an eye on them and visit the sponsors that interest you.
 Alternatively, you can become a Supporter for one year by making a $10 donation.
-Supporters receive the ability to browse Heroes Community without banner ads and get an "HC Supporter" badge on their profile.
+Supporters receive the ability to browse Heroes Community and Heroes 6 & 7 Wikis on Age of Heroes without banner ads, and get an "HC Supporter" badge on their HC profile.
 After one year the supporter status will automatically expire and you can restore it by donating again.
 (Please note: supporter donations are non-refundable).

 The supporter concept has two origins: it is an evolution of the "sponsored features" idea that started on HC in the early 2000s, and it is an ethical alternative to software that blocks advertising banners.
 Supporter donations provide a small pool of funds that supports coding and development of improvements on Heroes Community.

 Being a supporter is completely optional and does not give extra priveleges over non-donating members.
-Supporters can turn off or filter the ads by adjusting the ad setting in their HC profile.
+Supporters can turn off or filter the ads they see on HC by adjusting the ad setting in their HC profile.
 Moderators have full access to ad settings in their profile but cannot become donating supporters - because they already support HC with their work.